 Anyone watching the #Sandy or #Frankenstorm hash tags on Monday and Tuesday read amazing stories from people who taking the storm head-on.
 Mobile social networks continue to deliver information from blacked-out areas that would otherwise have no outlet.
 The fact that some of that information is bad is the price we pay for having a First Amendment.

 This entry was posted on Friday, November 2nd, 2012 at 8:21 am and is filed under Citizen Journalism, Future of Journalism, Journalism.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.